AnneLew/MGM/doc/ODD.md

 Charisma 2.0 (van Nes et al. 2003)in Julia language (Bezanson et al.
 2017).

-Charisma combined the previous models MEGAPLANT (Scheffer, Bakema, and Wortelboer 1993) and ArtiVeg (VanNes & Scheffer 1996).
+Charisma combined the previous models MEGAPLANT (Marten Scheffer, Bakema, and Wortelboer 1993) and ArtiVeg (VanNes & Scheffer 1996).
 A explicit manual of Charisma 2.0 can be found here at the [project website](https://www.projectenaew.wur.nl/charisma/) .

 In the following sections a short model description of the